 The Challenges of Recycled Cotton

-The recycling of cotton process inherently takes away the durability and grade of the fibers in which the new garments would be built with.
-This is why the challenges that inherently come from recycling cotton is not worth the substandard cotton it produces.
+The cotton recycling process inherently removes the durability and grade of the fibers with which the new garments would be built.
+This is why the challenges that inherently come from recycling cotton are not worth the substandard cotton it produces.

 1. The cotton must be blended with other fibers to be made into new yarn for strength and durability, and therefore cannot continuously be recycled.